fernandoh33/Gene-flow-in-carrots/pop.genomics.md

 pixy --stats pi,dxy,fst --vcf vcf.with.invariant.sites.vcf.gz --populations pops.file.txt --window_size 150000 --n_cores 16 --output_folder out_pixy/ --output_prefix out_pixy_150kb

 #Basic filtering for population genomics include minimum allele frequency and low linkage disequilibrium
-#I use plink for filtering, the script for compute canada but it is similar to other servers
+#I use plink for filtering, the script is designed for compute canada but it should be similar for other servers

 #!/bin/bash
 #SBATCH --account=your_account